How to Create a Winning Sales Process (+ Free Template)

 For example, if you are selling a subscription-based food delivery service, divide each customer type into a profile based on the type of food they like in their subscription package.
 Once divided, alter promotions based on interest types to create special offers more likely to appeal to a particular customer profile.

-Here are some examples of sales process steps associated with this pipeline stage:
+Here are some examples of the steps in the sales process associated with this pipeline stage:

 - Creating a landing page with an online web form for inbound lead submissions